Adapting Diarization-Conditioned Whisper for End-to-End Multi-Talker Speech Recognition: Results

 To address speaker assignment errors, we increase the cross-entropy loss weight 5-times on speaker timestamp tokens, encouraging the model to more reliably detect speaker changes and segment boundaries.
 This approach leads to consistent improvements in cpWER, as shown in Table~\ref{tab:improved_speaker_labels}.

 For reference, DiCoW, that is, a target-speaker model that decodes each speaker independently, achieves 18.4\,\% cpWER in NOTSOFAR, outperforming our best SA-DiCoW model (20.8\,\%).
 However, on LibriMix with 3 speakers, DiCoW obtains 32.1\,\% cpWER, while our model achieves 17.2\,\%.
 This drop in DiCoW’s performance on LibriMix is expected: in fully overlapped conditions, the STNO masks for different speakers become ambiguous, giving the model little guidance on which speaker to transcribe.
-While this limitation becomes apparent in synthetic mixtures with dense overlap, such extreme conditions are rare in natural conversations.
+These results validate the design of SA-DiCoW, demonstrating that access to global conversational context is indeed beneficial, especially in overlap-heavy conditions.